 APPENDIX 3.
-Checklist For Responsible Boards^{}
+Checklist For Responsible Boards\

-KEY SUCCESS FACTORS FOCUS AREAS FOR THE BOARD KEY REQUIREMENTS Comprehensive Scope The scope of the board's oversight on sustainability issues is well- defined, comprehensive, encompasses the entire value chain, product life-cycle and company's jurisdictions CRAFTING THE SUSTAINABILITY VISION Stakeholder Engagement An adequate stakeholder engagement process is conducted that includes identification of key stakeholders, understanding of stakeholder expectations through 2-way dialogue and prioritization of initiatives Materiality and Risk Management Sustainability risk analysis encompassing strategic, operational, compliance and disclosure is conducted and key risk areas are prioritized Board Skills Board members have appropriate expertise, understanding of sustainability issues and diversity to provide guidance and oversight BUILDING A SUSTAINABLE BOARD Board Processes Board processes are in place to identify sustainability risks and opportunities, internal control, monitoring and self-evaluation mechanisms are established Timely and adequate information Information flow to the board is relevant, context based, timely, balanced, and comprehensive Sustainability priorities are integrated into the company's culture, INTEGRATING Leadership and Culture strategies, and policies including resource allocation SUSTAINABILITY Deployment and Accountability Sustainability initiatives are adopted by managers across the corporation and sustainability performance metrics are linked with remuneration policy ORGANIZATION Transparency and Reporting The company's disclosure policy includes financial, social, environmental, governance performance metrics, is evaluated by an independent party and performance against targets is clearly communicated to all stakeholders
+KEY SUCCESS FACTORS FOCUS AREAS FOR THE BOARD KEY REQUIREMENTS Comprehensive Scope The scope of the board's oversight on sustainability issues is well-defined, comprehensive, encompasses the entire value chain, product life-cycle and company's jurisdictions CRAFTING THE SUSTAINABILITY VISION Stakeholder Engagement An adequate stakeholder engagement process is conducted that includes identification of key stakeholders, understanding of stakeholder expectations through 2-way dialogue and prioritization of initiatives Violett Materiality and Risk Management Sustainability risk analysis encompassing strategic, operational, compliance and disclosure is conducted and key risk areas are prioritized BUILDING A Board Skills Board members have appropriate expertise, understanding of sustainability issues and diversity to provide guidance and oversigh SUSTAINABLE BOARD Board Processes Board processes are in place to identify sustainability risks and opportunities, internal control, monitoring and self-evaluation mechanisms are established Timely and adequate information Information flow to the board is relevant, context based, timely, balanced, and comprehensive INTECDATING Leadership and Culture Sustainability priorities are integrated into the company's culture, strategies, and policies including resource allocation INTEGRATING SUSTAINABILITY INTO THE Deployment and Accountability Sustainability initiatives are adopted by managers across the corporation and sustainability performance metrics are linked with remuneration policy ORGANIZATION Transparency and Reporting The company's disclosure policy includes financial, social, environmental, governance performance metrics, is evaluated by an independent party and performance against targets is clearly communicated to all stakeholders

-Argüden Y. 2015. " Responsible Boards - Action Plan for a Sustainable Future".
+$^{\ast}$ Argüden Y. 2015. " Responsible Boards - Action Plan for a Sustainable Future".
 IFC Private Sector Opinion 36